Grig84/ethics_fall2025/_casestudy/10_activity.md

 permalink: /casestudy/activity/
 ---
 ## Overview
-Following are several different situations modeled after the trolley problem, but reconfigured for autonomous vehicle ethical dilemas.
+Following are several different situations modeled after the trolley problem, but reconfigured for autonomous vehicle ethical dilemmas.

-For each of the following scenarios, thin about the options and come up with a choiced based off of at least two different ethical lenses.
-Discuss the scenario and your choices with your groupmates, and try to come up with your 'optimal' choice.
+For each of the following scenarios, thin about the options and come up with a choice based off of at least two different ethical lenses.
+Discuss the scenario and your choices with your group-mates, and try to come up with your 'optimal' choice.
 As you do, consider the questions attached to each scenario to help guide your decisions.

 ## Scenario 1
 ```mermaid